chriswolfdesign/Maze-Solver/README.md

 Contact: chriswolfdesign@gmail.com

+## Credits

+I borrowed the visualization code that generates the PNG files from Harvard's Intro to Machine Learning course.
+However, the algorithms, CLI, and logic was written by me.

 ## Usage instructions

 It is recommended to use a virtual environment of your choosing when working with this application.